The Top 50 Albums of 2007 (Day 10, Brought To You By Zack, The Erstwhile Legomaniac)

 MP3: Daft Punk-”Around The World/Harder, Better, Faster, Stronger”

-Sharon Jones will receive 0 trophies come awards night.
-Granted, her album missed this year’s nominee cut-off by three days, but let’s get real, she wouldn’t have stood a chance against Winehouse in the first place.
-Jones is a 50-something former prison guard, not an emaciated train wreck whose pathetic personal life has managed to somehow boost her stock, getting everyone from radio programmers to gossip blogs to the industry elite to fawn all over her massive voice and minimal brains.
-But while Winehouse’s album can’t but help but seem callow and juvenile in the context of her wretched travails, Jones, carries the scars of experience in each bellow of her bottomless voice.
+Sharon Jones will receive 0 trophies come Grammy night.
+Granted, her album missed this year’s nominee cut-off by three days, but let’s get real, she wouldn’t have stood a chance against Amy Winehouse in the first place.
 Behind her, the Dap-Kings, pipe pinpoint trumpet blasts, elegiac sax lines and meaty-fingered basslines to imbue 100 Days, 100 Nights with the feel of a long-lost great album recently excavated from a dusty Stax vault.
 Next year, when she’s eligible, I’d hope that Sharon Jones receives the recognition she rightfully deserves.
-At the very least, we know that she won’t come to the Grammy’s dressed like this.

 MP3: Sharon Jones & The Dap Kings-”100 Days, 100 Nights”